NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 11.0](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 11.1](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

+### CUDA 11.1
+*  Added `watershedSegmentationNPP`.
+Demonstrates how to use the NPP watershed segmentation function.
+*  Added `batchedLabelMarkersAndLabelCompressionNPP`.
+Demonstrates how to use the NPP label markers generation and label compression functions based on a Union Find (UF) algorithm including both single image and batched image versions.
+*  Dropped Visual Studio 2012, 2013 support from all the windows supported samples.
+*  Added kernel performing warp aggregated atomic max in multi buckets using cg::labeled_partition & cg::reduce in `warpAggregatedAtomicsCG`.
+*  Added extended CG shuffle mechanics to `shfl_scan` sample.
+*  Added `cudaOpenMP`.
+Demonstrates how to use OpenMP API to write an application for multiple GPUs.
+*  Added `simpleZeroCopy`.
+Demonstrates how to use zero copy, kernels can read and write directly to pinned system memory.

 ### CUDA 11.0
 *  Added `dmmaTensorCoreGemm`.
 Demonstrates double precision GEMM computation using the Double precision Warp Matrix Multiply and Accumulate (WMMA) API introduced with CUDA 11 in Ampere chip family tensor cores.